cnp0/project-phoenix/intermediate/Measuring Algorithms.md

 Where the first position you happen to split on in order to search to the right or left of, you notice that it is the number you are searching for.
 In this scenario binary search is classified to run in Ω(1) time.

-# Θ (Theta)
+## Θ (Theta)

 Θ is used to classify an algorithm that has a Big-O and Ω of the same complexity.
-Note that Θ is often thought of as the *average-case*, but it depends on the context of how the classification is intended to be used or interpreted.
+Note that Θ is sometimes thought of as the *average-case*, but it depends on the context of how the classification is intended to be used or interpreted.

 *Going back to the special alphabet example...*
 ```